Your web browser is out of date

 Stop Arguing: The Speaker-Listener Technique

 If you want to get unstuck and end these unproductive arguments, you’re going to have to try a different way of communicating.
 We’re not talking about smoke signals or semaphore; just a simple method to use in conversations when you really need to understand each other.
-It’s called “the Speaker-Listener technique,” and it takes just a few minutes to learn.

 What is the Speaker-Listener Technique?

-The Speaker-Listener technique (developed by Scott Stanley and friends in Fighting for Your Marriage and A Lasting Promise) gives structure to conversations.
-A form of active listening, the Speaker-Listener technique has each person take turns as both the “speaker” and the “listener,” while following a few simple rules for each role.
-By doing so, you can ensure that both people are fully heard and understood.
+The Speaker-Listener technique gives structure to conversations.
+A form of active listening, it gives each person turns as both the “speaker” and the “listener,” as well as simple rules to follow while in each role.
+The technique is designed to ensure that both people are fully heard and understood.
+And yes, it can feel unnatural.
+But as we’ve seen, doing what comes naturally doesn’t tend to produce the best results.

 Speaker-Listener Technique Rules